Maria Magdalena Special School (MMSS)

 Over time, more residential buildings, classrooms and workshops were added.

-Today more than 120 pupils are being taught.
+Today more than 120 pupils are taught at the school.
 They live in small groups in family units.
 Each group has two housemothers.

 The state of Kenya only pays for the teachers` salaries.
 The school has to finance the boarding facilities and the running costs.